|Title:||The Ulen-Brooks Endowed Coach for Harvard Men's Swimming & Diving|

 |Organization:||M Swimming & Diving|

-Kevin Tyrrell was named the assistant coach of the Harvard men’s swimming and diving team by head coach Tim Murphy on July 15, 2009, and enters his fourth season with the program in 2012-13.
+He was initially hired to the Harvard men’s swimming and diving team by head coach Murphy on July 15, 2009.
 Tyrrell heads up the Crimson's recruiting efforts and has helped welcome recruiting classes ranked within the top 20 nationally in 2010-11 and 2011-12.

-In his first three season's Tyrrell has helped Harvard to a 22-4
+In his first four season's Tyrrell has helped Harvard to a 31-4

-dual meet record while celebrating six school records, eight Ivy
+dual meet record while celebrating 12 school records, eight Ivy

 selections.
 Additionally, the Crimson has had a selection to the